KannonZenetism/zenetism-field-physics/zenetism/mpx/ontological-clarifications.md

 ### 2.3 Why the Analogy Matters

 Most metaphysical frameworks fail at exactly this point.
-Newcomers cannot hold three distinct non-reducible levels without a mnemonic image.
-When the levels collapse, predictable misreadings emerge:
+Newcomers cannot hold three distinct non‑reducible strata without a mnemonic image.
+When the strata collapse, predictable misreadings emerge:

 - **Zenon collapsed into "nothing" or "void"** — produces nihilistic or apophatic-only readings that miss Zenon's role as condition of possibility
 - **Zenon collapsed into Structon** — produces a two-level ontology that loses the trans-structural horizon